CodyKochmann/learning-curve/python-asyncio.md

 # finally understanding asyncio (python3.6)

 I've spent the last few months attempting to get asyncio to work in python 3.6 but couldnt seem to get things to work correctly.
-Finally, I was shown a snippet that I can work with so I figre I should share.
+Finally, I was shown a snippet that I can work with so I figure I should share.

 Note: as always, yes you can split the invocations into multiple variables.
 But I believe YOU should determine when that is done based on the style of your code.
 This is simply the minimum code I've found is actually required to make something work.